seejohnrun/seejohnrun.github.io/_posts/2012-02-25-jscoverage.markdown

   _wp_old_slug: js-coverage
   dsq_thread_id: '589030417'
 ---
 A coverage tool is something that I ve always wanted for my Node.js development.
-I certainly don t depend on one, but I like when a coverage tool can point out things I ve obviously missed tests for.
+I certainly don't depend on one, but I like when a coverage tool can point out things I ve obviously missed tests for.

 Tools like this are tough in Javascript, because our tracing ability is limited.
 Yesterday, though   two new test runners were added for mocha, my <a href="http://seejohncode.com/2012/01/13/javascript-testing-with-mocha">favorite JS testing framework</a>.
 They are <code>js-cov</code> and <code>html-cov</code>.
 They work really well, and you should definitely give them a look.